lykich99/check_email/README.md

 check_email
 =====================================================

    Example.Validation of emails existing in file.
 One email one string.
-Use Moouse and test for Test::Class.
+Use Moose and test for Test::Class.

 ====================================================

-   I had used next modules.
+   I used next modules.

 ----------------------------------------------------
     use Moose;